Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Method

 \subsubsection{Scene Segmentation and Global Summary}

-Long videos often consist of multiple temporally extended scenes that share coherent narratives, recurring characters, and consistent environments.
-Existing approaches typically segment videos into very short clips (e.g., 5 seconds in \cite{zhang2025dvd}) or aggregate fixed-size chunks \cite{VideoRAG}, which may capture isolated moments but fail to model long-range temporal dependencies.
-To address this, we perform adaptive \textit{scene-level aggregation} based on the segment-level descriptions $\{C_i^t\}_{i=1}^N$, where $N$ is the total number of segments.
-These captions are split into overlapping chunks and processed by an LLM to perform semantic grouping, merging consecutive segments into coherent scenes:
+Long videos often consist of multiple temporally extended scenes with coherent narratives, recurring entities, and consistent environments.
+Existing approaches typically segment videos into short fixed-length clips (e.g., 5 seconds in~\cite{zhang2025dvd}) or aggregate fixed-size chunks~\cite{VideoRAG}, which can capture local moments but may miss long-range temporal structure.
+We therefore perform adaptive \textit{scene-level aggregation} based on segment descriptions $\{C_i^t\}_{i=1}^N$, where $N$ is the total number of segments.
+We split the sequence into overlapping chunks and use an LLM to group consecutive and semantically related segments into scenes:

 where each $s_j$ represents a temporally contiguous scene with a consistent narrative focus, and $c_i$ denotes the $i$-th segment.
-The boundaries $(a_j, b_j)$ are adaptively determined by the LLM based on the continuity of events observed across captions.
+The boundaries $(a_j, b_j)$ are adaptively determined by the LLM based on the semantic continuity.